 According to Stemade, it is the first and largest private dental stem cell storage company in India.
 The company has also served areas of Asia since 2013 .
 Stemade licenses their dental storage technology from Institut Clinident Biopharma, which it describes as “offering a technical solution to the collection and preservation of the dental pulp, rich in adult stem cells”.
 The Institut Clinident Biopharma also licenses its technology to European companies as well.

-There is also ReeLabs, which a major enterprise for stem cell storage in India, banking cells from over ten human sources.
+There is also ReeLabs, a major enterprise for stem cell storage in India, banking cells from over ten human sources.
 (Click here to read our interview with Dr. Abhijit Bopardikar, Director of ReeLabs.)

 Clearly, the regions that are currently most active in offering dental stem cell storage are the United States, India, and the United Kingdom, respectively.